-- 1. TCN production rates, attenuation lengths, and decay constants are well-known and have not changed enough over the period of TCN accumulation, exposure, and burial to significantly affect the results of this work. - 2.
-There is no preferential loss of the cosmogenic isotope relative to the native isotope during the chemical extraction procedure. - 3.
+- TCN production rates, attenuation lengths, and decay constants have not changed enough over the period of TCN accumulation, exposure, and burial to significantly affect the results of this work. - 2.
 Samples have experienced negligible erosion or burial.

 A3.2 FOR EROSION CALCULATIONS: